 A small study was conducted comparing the effectivity of green tea and common mouthwash.
 The catechins in the green tea inhibit and prevent many of the bacteria found in the mouth.
 Not only that, it also helps cure bad breath by killing that specific bacteria that causes the issue and lead to lesser plaque development, and decreases the risk of developing cavities.

 However, it was also found that the mouthwash was effective as well, but the green tea had the added advantage of being cheaper.
 Go Green (tea)!

 Claim #4: Green Tea Has Less Caffeine than Black Tea

-While green tea is a great stimulant, improves focus and has less caffeine than coffee, it’s extracted from the same plant as black tea, called the Camellia Sinensis, and therefore has the same amount of caffeine.
+While green tea is a great stimulant, improves focus and has less caffeine than coffee, it’s extracted from the same plant as black tea, called the Camellia Sinensis.
 It’s just green due to its processing method, and presumed to be the healthier choice compared to regular tea.